Burlington Skating Centre Policies

-- Guest skating is permitted during regular sessions if pre-approved by the Technical Director or Office Manager based on the skating level of the skater and the number of skaters registered for the session.
+- Guest skating (walk-ons) is permitted during regular sessions if pre-approved by the Director of Skating and Development based on the skating level of the skater and the number of skaters registered for the session.

 - Guest skating on competitive program ice is restricted to competitive skaters (plan on competing at next Sectionals) or former competitive skaters